 Girls and women face disadvantage in almost all the areas that are known to affect health.
 Women face inequalities in jobs and income, for example through the gender pay gap, as well as in other areas including social connections, housing and education.

-This inequality is worse for women in other disadvantaged groups: refugees and asylum seekers, disabled women, Black, Asian and minority ethnic women and LGBT+ women.
+This inequality is worse for women in other disadvantaged groups: refugees and asylum seekers, disabled women, minority ethnic women and LGBT+ women.

 Women are more likely to have insecure or part-time jobs, or to be affected by workplace discrimination and stereotyping.
 Women do most of the unpaid care work and unpaid childcare.
 This all adds up to reduced income during working life and beyond, with above-average gender pay and pensions gaps compared to the EU.